Deltares/hydromt/docs/user_guide/data_prepare_cat.rst

 - The ``placeholder`` argument can be used to generate multiple sources with a single entry in the data catalog file.
 If different files follow a logical nomenclature, multiple data sources can be defined by iterating through all possible combinations of the placeholders.
 The placeholder names should be given in the source name and the path and its values listed under the placeholder argument, see example below with an *epoch* and *epsg* placeholders.
-- The ``alias`` argument can be used to define a data source under second short name, or to avoid repeating large sections with the same meta-data.
+- The ``alias`` argument can be used to define a data source under a second short name, or to avoid repeating large sections with the same meta-data.
   If an alias is provided all information from the alias source is used to read the data except for the info that is overwritten by the current data source.
   The alias source should also be provided in the same file.
 Note that this only works at the first level of arguments, if e.g. the rename option is used in the current data source it overwrites all rename entries of the alias data source.
 In the example below *ghs_pop* is short for a specific version (epoch=2015; epsg=54009)